kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I've no idea there was [at least four men](../../crimes/protagonists/vidal-sastre.md#four-distinct-men) pretending to be the same trumpet teacher at the music school.
 - The weird "communication" continues between my new fake account and the `@jctot19` account.
-- I'm so upset (and drugged without knowing it) that I can't think straight, and I don't realize this means my phone is hacked.
+- I'm so upset (and drugged without knowing it) that I can't think straight, and so I don't realize this means my phone is hacked.
 - I have a long WhatsApp chat with [Sandra Rita Diaz](../early-years/2014.md#sandra-rita-diaz), my French "friend" who I believe is a spy for the criminal gangs.
 - I complain that the man is lazy.
 - I hear about him being lazy again and again over the next year or so online.